 Keys/CSPs Description Key/CSP Type and Size Generated/ Established Stored Zeroised Master Key Encrypts all non-volatile Keys and CSPs stored on the module AES (256 bits) At start-up if not present using the module's hardware random number generator and an approved RNG (cert# 588).
-FRAM (plaintext) On tamper detect or by user.
+SRAM battery Backed (plaintext) On tamper detect or by user.
 CA Public Key The public key of the CA key pair use to verify subsequent key material loaded into the module.
 DSA (1024 bits) Generated external and loaded as part of the commissioning process.
 Non-volatile memory - Compact Flash (encrypted) When the key is deleted or replace by a subsequent key.
 Own Module Certificate/Diffie- Hellman Static Key Pair An X.509 certificate containing the module name, Diffie-Hellman static public key (the static private key is stored separately) and associated parameters.
 Diffie- Hellman (1024 bits) The Diffie-Hellman static key pair is generated locally by the module, using the module's hardware random number generator and an approved RNG (cert#588) from the parameters supplied during the commissioning process.
-The module name and Diffie-Hellman static public key is then exported to be signed by issuing CA so forming the module certificate.
+The module name and Diffie- Hellman static public key is then exported to be signed by issuing CA so forming the module certificate.
 Own Module Certificate Non-volatile memory - Compact Flash (encrypted) Diffie- Hellman static private key - Non- volatile memory - FRAM (encrypted) When the certificate is deleted or replaced by a subsequent certificate.
-The Diffie-Hellman static private key may deleted by a user.
-Diffie-Hellman Ephemeral Key The Diffie-Hellman ephemeral key pair.
-Diffie- Hellman The Diffie-Hellman ephemeral key pair is Volatile memory - Zeroised when a new link is
+The Diffie- Hellman static private key may deleted by a user.
+Diffie-Hellman Ephemeral Key Pair The Diffie-Hellman ephemeral key pair.
+Diffie- Hellman (1024 bits) The Diffie-Hellman ephemeral key pair is generated locally by the module, using the module's hardware random number generator and an approved RNG (cert#588) from the parameters supplied during the commissioning process.
+This key pair Volatile memory - SRAM (encrypted) Zeroised when a new link is established.